adminspotter/cuddly-gl/ui.md

 The `ui::rect` class ([rect.h](../client/ui/rect.h) and
 [rect.cc](../client/ui/rect.cc)) provides a rectangle of a given size.
-All the wiget classes in the R9 UI toolkit derive from the `ui::rect`.
+All the widget classes in the R9 UI toolkit derive from the `ui::rect`.
 It provides the `va_get` and `va_set` methods for all other classes.

 ##### Rect Resources #####